OliverIQ-com/rpi_ws281x/README.md

 rpi_ws281x
 ==========

-Userspace Raspberry Pi library for controlling WS281X LEDs.
+Userspace Banana Pi P2 Zero library for controlling WS281X LEDs.
 This includes WS2812 and SK6812RGB RGB LEDs Preliminary support is now included for SK6812RGBW LEDs (yes, RGB + W) The LEDs can be controlled by either the PWM (2 independent channels)